JB74 rear wheel bearing change

 The official procedure to diagnose a bad wheel bearing is to measure the end float at the axle, with the rear brake drum taken off.
 If the axle can move in and out more than 0.8mm then the bearing requires replacement.

-Usually when a bearing is bad, you can diagnose it by seeing if the rear wheel has play.
+Usually when a bearing is bad, you can also diagnose it by seeing if the rear wheel has play.
 This is best done with the handbrake off, though if it’s really bad you’ll still feel it with the handbrake on.
 Grab the wheel at the top and bottom, or at the front and back, and see if you can move the entire thing.
 It’ll wiggle noticeably if the bearing is bad.

 As an additional check, rotating the rear wheel with the car in neutral & the handbrake off can reveal a bad bearing as it might feel quite crunchy.
 This is the hardest thing to check/feel and also the hardest to illustrate here, but it can often be easier to feel it rather than see movement if the bearing is mostly making a whining noise rather than a clunking noise.